 3. Weight Loss.

 By keeping a reusable water bottle at your side throughout the day you’ll be more inclined to sip.
 Increasing your intake of water at regular times throughout the day not only improves your water consumption it also supports regular digestion and body cleansing to promote weight loss goals.
-You may also notice fewer feelings of hunger and less cravings.
+You may also notice fewer feelings of hunger and fewer cravings.
+Can plastic water bottles be reused?
+They can in a pinch, however it’s easy for the bottle to turn toxic if left in the sun or a hot car.

 4. Single Use Bottles are Expensive.